IMERSS/imerss-bioinfo/README.md

 in the checkout directory.

 The scripts in [src](src) will then be ready to run via various `node` commands.
-These scripts are currently of a pretty basic quality and not easily usable without being in close contact with members of the IMERSS BIWG team.
+These scripts are currently of a basic quality and not easily usable without being in close contact with members of the IMERSS BIWG team.
 Please join us in our [Matrix](https://matrix.org/) channels [IMERSS general](https://matrix.to/#/#imerss-general:matrix.org) and [IMERSS tech](https://matrix.to/#/#imerss-tech:matrix.org).